traitecoevo/versioned_data_template/README.md

 ### Testing your package

-1. Test that it works by calling the function you created in step (5) of the first section
+1. Test that it works by calling the function you created in step (5) of the first section.
+The data should download from github and load

 ### Setting up Digital Object Identifier (DOI) assignment

 The specifics of this depend on which DOI minter you use.
 We have used both zenodo and figshare.
 Each source has their own short tutorials for setting this up.  see here or here.

 **That's it.
-You now have a package that is set up for versioned data.**
+You now have a package that is set up for distributing versioned data to the world.**

 ## Managing interactions with users of your database